School of LawQueens Campus

 English for American Law SchoolEnglish for American Law School is an intensive four-week summer course designed for students entering St. John’s LL.M. programs who are not native English speakers.
 The course’s aim is to familiarize these students with the U.S. legal system and its vocabulary, thereby enabling them to participate more effectively in their studies in the LL.M.
 Program.

 Prospective students can now download the application forms for the LL.M.
 Program in U.S. Legal studies.

-Prospective LL.M. students may apply to the program two ways:
+Prospective LL.M. students may apply to the program online.